Sermon: Race, Gender, and Sexuality In the Beginning

 Do you understand what you’re seeing?
 Babel is being reversed.
 Jews and Gentiles from different nations are gathered back to Jerusalem and –despite speaking different languages—are miraculously enabled to hear the gospel being proclaimed to them.

 From the very day that the NT church is established, it is multiethnic.
 Jesus is reversing the curse of Babel.
-And, in eternity, Rev. 7:9 says that we will gather together with people “of all nations, tribes, peoples, and tongues,” to worship the God who saved us.
+That doesn’t mean that ethnicity or nationality today are evil.
+Paul tells us explicitly that they are part of God’s providential plan.
+But it does mean that Christians now have an identity that transcends ethnicity and nationality.
+And, in eternity, Rev. 7:9 says that we will gather together with “all nations, tribes, peoples, and tongues,” to worship the God who saved us.

 What about gender?